Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Vrock.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/fiend/demon
-statblock: inline
+aliases: ["Vrock"]
 ---
 # Vrock
 *Source: Monster Manual p.
-64, Curse of Strahd, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, Candlekeep Mysteries, Critical Role: Call of the Netherdeep*
+64, Curse of Strahd.
+Available in the SRD.*

 Vrocks are dull-witted, capricious fiends that live only to create pain and carnage.
 A vrock resembles a giant hybrid of humanoid and vulture, its gnarled, bestial body and broad wings stinking of offal.